survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 By default WDS refreshes content automatically in the browser while you develop your application so you don't have to do it yourself.
 However it also supports an advanced webpack feature, **Hot Module Replacement** (HMR).

 HMR allows patching the browser state without a full refresh making it particularly handy with libraries like React where a refresh blows away the application state.
-The *Configuring Hot Module Replacement* appendix covers the feature in detail.
+The *Hot Module Replacement* appendix covers the feature in detail.

 WDS provides an interface that makes it possible to patch code on the fly, however for this to work effectively, you have to implement this interface for the client-side code.
 It's trivial for something like CSS because it's stateless, but the problem is harder with JavaScript frameworks and libraries.